thw17/BIO598_Tutorial/README.md

   ```
   bwa mem -M reference/human_g1k_v37_MT.fasta fastq/ind1_1.fastq.gz fastq/ind1_2.fastq.gz | samtools fixmate -O bam - bam/ind1.bam
   ```
-#### Processing our bam file: adding read groups, removing duplicates, and sorting.
+#### Processing our bam file: adding read groups, removing duplicates, sorting, and indexing.
-The bam file we just created contains all of our alignments, but it's currently unordered, unlabeled, and unfiltered.
+The bam file we just created contains all of our alignments, but it's currently unordered, unlabeled, unfiltered, and unindexed.

 ##### Adding read groups
 Read groups are very useful when you're working with multiple samples, sequencing lanes, flowcells, etc.  Importantly for us, it'll help our downstream variant caller label samples correctly and handle potential sequencing batch effects.
 [Picard](https://broadinstitute.github.io/picard/command-line-overview.html) is very commonly used to add read groups to bam files, but ```bwa``` also has the ability to add read groups on the fly while mapping.
 This latter option will save us time and space, so we'll add read groups to individual 1 with ```bwa``` by adding to our previous command: